 You can have your pet rabbit spayed or neutered at about the age it reaches the age of sexual maturity.
-For the majority of rabbits, this means at about 4 to 6 months of age.
+For the majority of rabbits, this means at about 3 to 6 months of age.
 Giant breeds of rabbits may reach maturity a couple of months later, so the surgery might be done a little later in these breeds if necessary.
+According to a study published by the Journal of Exotic Pet Medicine in 2022, female rabbits are at higher risk for development of reproductive disease if they remain intact past 3 year of age—19 times more at risk, in fact!

 The Right Age to Spay or Neuter